deepmodeling/deepmd-kit/doc/data/dpdata.md

 # Prepare data with dpdata

-One can use the a convenient tool [`dpdata`](https://github.com/deepmodeling/dpdata) to convert data directly from the output of first priciple packages to the DeePMD-kit format.
+One can use the a convenient tool [`dpdata`](https://github.com/deepmodeling/dpdata) to convert data directly from the output of first principle packages to the DeePMD-kit format.

 To install one can execute
 ```bash